markolson/storyboard/README.md

 * If there is a scene change followed by dialog in the next frame or two, the dialog may not be shown.
 * Subtitles are always downloaded, never extracted from video files.
 Because the subtitles are searched for based on the filename it's best that you have then named in a standard format, e.g., `The X-Files - 1x21 - Tooms.avi`.
 * Sometimes the wrong subtitle file will be returned from the site.
 In those cases, download it manually and use the `-s` option to pass in the path to an SRT formatted subtitle file.
+This is because the data lies, and there's nothing I can do about it.
 * Some subtitles are encoded in UTF-16, and I haven't care quite enough yet to get them to work.
+Others use bad UTF8.
 * The subtitles are uuuuuugly.
 * Hardcoding 8 for the number of threads is a bad idea
 * Almost definitely some path-escaping issues, so avoid files with apostrophes and slashes
+* Some subtitles put all the text on one line, so that has to get broken up.

 ## Help